 The Accreditation Committee assesses education providers and programs against the accreditation standards and decides whether or not to accredit the provider and program.

-An education provider must apply to the Accreditation Committee for assessment.
+An education provider must apply to the Accreditation Committee for assessment of their program of study.
 The Accreditation Committee appoints a team of trained assessors to assess the education provider and program against the accreditation standards.
 This includes evaluating the application and visiting sites where the education provider delivers the program, including some clinical sites.
 The assessment team reports its assessment findings to the Accreditation Committee.

 The Accreditation Committee considers the assessment team report and decides whether (or not) to accredit the program (with or without conditions).

-The Board publishes a list of approved programs of study.
+The National Board publishes a list of approved programs of study.

 When a program of study is accredited with conditions, it means the Accreditation Committee has decided that, on the basis of the assessment teams findings: